Garrett Jackson: Dandenong Rangers (2017)

 Jackson joined the Dandenong Rangers midway through the 2017 SEABL season.
 He made his debut for the Rangers on July 1 against the Bendigo Braves, recording 18 points, seven rebounds, three assists, four steals and one block.
 He helped the Rangers win the SEABL South Conference title before losing in the SEABL Grand Final to the Mount Gambier Pioneers.
 In 12 games, he averaged 16.6 points, 7.6 rebounds, 1.6 assists and 1.3 steals per game.

 s.Oliver Würzburg (2017–2018)

 On October 28, 2017, Jackson signed with TG s.Oliver Wuerzburg of the German ProB.
 In 17 games, he averaged 18.7 points, 7.6 rebounds, 2.1 assists and 1.2 steals per game.

 Post-playing career

 For the 2018–19 season, Jackson joined the Hawaii Rainbow Warriors college basketball staff as a graduate manager.
 He assisted with video breakdown, scouting, recruiting, practice preparation, and player development.

 In April 2019, Jackson was selected for an internship with the San Antonio Spurs' video department.
 He served in that role until the end of the 2020–21 NBA season.

 In September 2021, Jackson was hired as an assistant coach by the Boston Celtics as part of the player enhancement staff.

+In June 2023, Jackson joined the Houston Rockets as an assistant coach.

+In July 2025, Jackson joined the Australian Boomers coaching staff with responsibilities in training and preparation.